estnltk/estnltk/docs/index.rst

 Clause segmenter
 ================
 A simple sentence, also called an independent clause, typically contains a finite verb, and expresses a complete thought.
-However, in many cases, natural language sentences are long and complex, consisting of two or more clauses joined together.
+However, natural language sentences can also be long and complex, consisting of two or more clauses joined together.
-The clause structure can be made even more complex by embedded clauses, which are inserted into other clauses, and divide their parents into two halves.
+The clause structure can be made even more complex by embedded clauses, which divide their parent clauses into two halves.

 Clause segmenter makes it possible to extract clauses from a complex sentence and treat them independently::